-The Revolver is secured by a pledge of substantially all our assets other than intellectual property and contains customary affirmative and negative covenants, including restricting our ability to make dividend payments, and events of default.
-In addition, the Revolver requires us to maintain liquidity of at least \$15.0 million at all times, consisting of cash, cash equivalents, and availability on the Revolver.
-Of this \$15.0 million liquidity requirement, at least \$5.0 million must be undrawn availability.
-We were in compliance with such covenants as of March 31, 2016.
+The Revolver is secured by a first-priority security interest on substantially all our assets other than intellectual property and contains customary affirmative and negative covenants (including restrictions on our ability to make dividend payments) and events of default.
+In addition, the Revolver requires us to maintain at least \$15.0 million of liquidity at all times, consisting of cash on hand and undrawn availability under the Revolver (defined as borrowing base less outstanding borrowings under the Revolver) of at least \$5.0 million.
+We were in compliance with such covenants as of June 30, 2016.

-As of March 31, 2016, outstanding borrowings under the Revolver were \$20.0 million.
-After taking into account the liquidity requirement, the remaining borrowing availability was \$15.9 million.
-The weighted-average interest rate related to the outstanding balance was 3.2%.
+As of June 30, 2016, outstanding borrowings under the Revolver were \$12.5 million.
+Based upon our eligible borrowing base, net of the restrictions concerning minimum liquidity requirement, we could have borrowed an additional \$10.0 million.
+The weighted-average interest rate related to the outstanding balance was 5.0%.